 4. Recessed can lighting: Recessed can lighting is another feature known for letting air escape in and out of the home.
 Knowing this, we are careful to seal each lighting fixture fully.
 Additionally, homes with cathedralized attics are doubly protected from air leaks due to recessed can lighting.

 Have a question about a part of our construction process?
-Comment on our Facebook Page and we’ll answer it there, here in our blog or in an episode of Shea Today.
+Comment on our Facebook Page and we’ll answer it there or on our YouTube channel.

 I WANT MORE INFO